djradon/public-notes/soln.Staticman.md

 ---
 id: xIhSMbNtqRwQLhS8eOKf5
 title: Staticman
-desc: 'handles user-generated content for you and transforms it into data files that sit in your GitHub repository, along with the rest of your content.'
+desc: 'handles user-generated content (e.g. comments) for you and transforms it into data files that sit in your GitHub repository, along with the rest of your content.'
-updated: 1637802252390
+updated: 1638026605603
 created: 1637802216755
 ---